 Be critical of the digital world

-However, in the real world you can't just rely on traditional printed sources - you will need to use digital sources like websites, online video and social media.
-To make sure that the ones you choose are good enough quality for your academic work you will need skills in crtically evaluating information.
-These skills are closely connected to media literacy, critical reading and fact checking.
+However, as a digital scholar and citizen you can no longer rely on traditional sources.
+You will need to use and contribute to digital sources including websites, wikis, blogs, online video and social media.
+To make sure that the ones you choose to source or interact with are good enough quality for your academic work or to base work or life decisions or contributions on, you will need skills in critically evaluating information and spotting misinformation.
+These skills are connected to media literacy, critical reading and fact checking.

 With so much information available online - how do you know what to use?